Daily High to Daily Low: Is It Safe to Buy New Oriental Education & Technology Group Inc. (EDU)?

-New Oriental Education & Technology Group Inc. (NYSE:EDU) went up by 1.06% from its latest closing price compared to the recent 1-year high of $19.97.
-The company’s stock price has collected -9.52% of loss in the last five trading sessions.
-Press Release reported on 09/13/21 that Thinking about buying stock in Farmmi, Globalstar, New Oriental Education, Cyren, or Sonim Technologies?
+New Oriental Education & Technology Group Inc. (NYSE:EDU) went down by -4.59% from its latest closing price compared to the recent 1-year high of $19.97.
+The company’s stock price has collected -1.58% of loss in the last five trading sessions.
+Press Release reported 15 hours ago that New Oriental Announces Filing of Annual Report on Form 20-F for Fiscal Year 2021

 Is It Worth Investing in New Oriental Education & Technology Group Inc. (NYSE :EDU) Right Now?